ibm-cloud-docs/pattern-pvs-aix-resiliency/compute-design.md

 {{site.data.keyword.IBM_notm}} PowerHA SystemMirror, formerly known as {{site.data.keyword.IBM_notm}} PowerHA and HACMP, is an {{site.data.keyword.IBM_notm}} solution for high-availability clusters on AIX Unix and Linux platforms.
 It provides near-continuous application availability with advanced failure detection, failover, and recovery capabilities.

-In the {{site.data.keyword.powerSysFull}} Resiliency Pattern are several compute considerations that need to be made for High Availbility:
+The {{site.data.keyword.powerSys_notm}} Resiliency on AIX Pattern involves several compute considerations that must be addressed for high availability1.
+These considerations are essential for ensuring a robust and reliable system.

-- {{site.data.keyword.IBM_notm}} PowerHA SystemMirror Standard Edition allows the failover of 2 LPAR sharing the same storage volume
+- {{site.data.keyword.IBM_notm}} PowerHA SystemMirror Standard Edition allows the failover of 2 LPAR sharing the storage volume

-- If one LPAR were to fail the second LPAR would resume the primary role and the system would continue to function as usual.
+- In the event that one LPAR fails, the second LPAR would seamlessly assume the primary role, ensuring uninterrupted system functionality.

 - This method offers adequate LPAR compute for clustered AIX LPARs in one {{site.data.keyword.cloud_notm}} data center for local high availability.